symbol/symbol-docs/source/guides/account.rst

 Getting account information
 ***************************

-You are going to develop a program to get the public key, height, balance and importance of an :doc:`account <../concepts/account>`.
+Get the public key, height, balance and importance of an :doc:`account <../concepts/account>`.

 Prerequisites
 =============